 When the term "organic" appears only in the list of ingredients, Article 30(5) of Regulation (EU) No 2018/848 also requires that: "The list of ingredients referred to in points (a) (b) and (c) of the first subparagraph shall indicate which ingredients are organic.
 The references to organic production may only appear in relation to the organic ingredients.
-The list of ingredients referred to in points (b) and (c) of the first subparagraph shall indicate of organic (b) and (c) of the first subparagraph shall include an indication of the total percentage of organic ingredients in proportion to the total quantity of agricultural ingredients".
+The list of ingredients referred to in points (b) and (c) of the first subparagraph shall include an indication of the total percentage of organic ingredients in proportion to the total quantity of agricultural ingredients".

-3.CERTIFICATION SYSTEM
+3. CERTIFICATION SYSTEM